-We offer dynamic and unique course for actors, directors, technical theatre specialists and students of theatre practice.
+We offer dynamic and unique courses for actors, directors and students of theatre practice.
 Training at East 15 draws upon 50 years of tradition combined with a keen sense of the world of stage and screen today.

 Our carefully selected modules will give you the chance to explore and develop your specialist training.

-£14,445Additional costs for materials and field trips of up to approximately £775.
+£17,560Additional costs for materials and field trips of up to approximately £775.
 Equipment lists are reviewed annually.

-£15,935Additional costs for materials and field trips of up to approximately £775.
+£19,350Additional costs for materials and field trips of up to approximately £775.
 Equipment lists are reviewed annually.

 When you apply for one of our postgraduate courses, we will assess you on your experience (both academic and practical) and your potential for success.
 You will need to undertake an audition that has an element of physical activity as part of your assessment.

-You need to complete and send us a completed East 15 application form, two confidential references and a copy of your audition payment receipt so that we can arrange your audition.
+You need to complete and send us an East 15 application form, along with two confidential references and a copy of your audition payment receipt so that we can schedule your audition.

 Auditions generally take place at our Loughton Campus between December and June.
 You’ll need to prepare two pieces of around two minutes each; one Shakespearean or Jacobean, and one contemporary.

-If you live outside the UK, we audition internationally in different countries each year, or you may submit an audition via YouTube or Vimeo if you cannot attend an audition.
+If you live outside the UK, we audition internationally in different countries each year.
+You can also submit an audition via YouTube or Vimeo if you cannot attend an audition in person.

 For full details, please see the East 15 website.

-You’ll be in intensive training at one of the most prestigious and internationally respected conservatoires in the country gaining the skills and knowledge necessary to pursue a career in the performing arts.
+You’ll be in intensive training at one of the most prestigious and internationally respected conservatoires in the country, gaining the skills and knowledge necessary to pursue a career in the performing arts.
 But fear not!
 It’s not all work and no play at East 15 Acting School in Loughton.

-The University makes every effort to ensure that this information on its course finder is accurate and up-to-date.
+The University makes every effort to ensure that this information on its programme specification is accurate and up-to-date.
 Exceptionally it can be necessary to make changes, for example to courses, facilities or fees.
 Examples of such reasons might include, but are not limited to: strikes, other industrial action, staff illness, severe weather, fire, civil commotion, riot, invasion, terrorist attack or threat of terrorist attack (whether declared or not), natural disaster, restrictions imposed by government or public authorities, epidemic or pandemic disease, failure of public utilities or transport systems or the withdrawal/reduction of funding.
 Changes to courses may for example consist of variations to the content and method of delivery of programmes, courses and other services, to discontinue programmes, courses and other services and to merge or combine programmes or courses.
-The University will endeavour to keep such changes to a minimum, and will also keep prospective students informed appropriately by updating our programme specifications.
+The University will endeavour to keep such changes to a minimum, and will also keep students informed appropriately by updating our programme specifications.
 The University would inform and engage with you if your course was to be discontinued, and would provide you with options, where appropriate, in line with our Compensation and Refund Policy.

 The full Procedures, Rules and Regulations of the University governing how it operates are set out in the Charter, Statutes and Ordinances and in the University Regulations, Policy and Procedures.